Azure/terraform-azurerm-avm-res-cdn-profile/README.md

 ### <a name="input_front_door_endpoints"></a> [front\_door\_endpoints](#input\_front\_door\_endpoints)

-Description:   Manages a Front Door (standard/premium) Endpoint.
+Description:   Manages a map of Front Door (standard/premium) Endpoints.

   - `name` - (Required) The name which should be used for this Front Door Endpoint.
   - `enabled` - (Optional) Specifies if this Front Door Endpoint is enabled?
 Defaults to true.